-In general, the False Claims Act (FCA) provides that whistleblowers, known as relators, may bring lawsuits, called qui tam actions, on behalf of the United States against those who allegedly submit false or fraudulent claims for payment to the government, or to a contractor or subcontractor on a government program.
-In 1986, the FCA was amended making it easier to seek rewards against those who have submitted false claims against the government for payment.
+In addition to actions brought directly by the United States, the FCA allows private citizens to file suits on behalf of the government (called “qui tam” suits) against those who have defrauded the government.
+Private citizens who successfully bring qui tam actions may receive a portion of the government’s recovery—between 15-30% of the total amount recovered, depending on whether the government intervenes in the case and other relevant factors.
+In 1986, the FCA was amended, making it easier to seek rewards against those who have submitted false claims against the government for payment.
 As a result of the monies recovered under the FCA since 1986, many states have also enacted their own false claims legislation.

 Each year, the government recovers billions of dollars in settlements and judgments from civil cases involving fraud and false claims against the government—primarily in the healthcare, pharmaceutical, military defense and government contracting industries.
 For example, in fiscal year 2022 alone, the Department of Justice obtained more than $2.2 billion in settlements and judgments from civil cases involving fraud and false claims against the government.

 The FCA is a complicated area, and litigation under FCA can take years to resolve.
 More importantly, a defendant found liable may be required to pay substantial penalties, treble damages, and significant attorney’s fees.
 Qui tam liability may also trigger other serious repercussions, such as criminal charges, exclusion, and debarment from future government contracting.
 Thus, the stakes for all sides in qui tam litigation are often monumental.